rclone/rclone/docs/content/docs.md

 To find the name of the environment variable, you need to set, take `RCLONE_CONFIG_` + name of remote + `_` + name of config file option and make it all uppercase.
+Note one implication here is the remote's name must be convertible into a valid environment variable name, so it can only contain letters, digits, or the `_` (underscore) character.

 For example, to configure an S3 remote named `mys3:` without a config file (using unix ways of setting environment variables):